LucasDelfino92/morrowindsharp/mw++order.md

 - Yet Another Guard Diversity.esp
   - Load it just after the **Core - Bug Fixes and Optimization** section to prevent it from overwriting changes made by other mods installed in the guide.
-- Beware the Sixth House.ESP, tribunal rebalance.ESP, Bloodmoon Rebalance.ESP
+- Morrowind Anti-Cheese.ESP, Beware the Sixth House.ESP, tribunal rebalance.ESP, Bloodmoon Rebalance.ESP
   - Load them at the very end of your load order to prevent other mods from overwriting their balance changes.

 ## MORROWIND++ MOD LIST